kocgo/functional-programming-js-notes/README.md

 If and only if a functor of class always return the same class as itself, this functor is an endofunctor.

 Requirements:
-- Transformation of content (Category A -> Category B)
+- Should transform content (Category A -> Category B)
-- .map should return same structure (String.map returns String, Array.map returns Array)
+- .map should return same structure (Object.map returns Object, Array.map returns Array)
+- Should return a Functor

 ### Category